Skip to main content

 Choose Remix when:

-• You need complex nested layouts with parallel data loading
+• You need complex nested layouts with independent parallel data loading

 Choose SvelteKit when:

-• You're starting fresh and open to learning Svelte
+• You are starting fresh and open to learning Svelte (it has a gentle learning curve)

 • You want the simplest mental model for full-stack development